Cheng-Xue/Hi-Phy/README.md

 <a name="Hierarchy"/></a>
 Humans and AI approaches learn much better when examples are presented in a meaningful order with increasing complexity than when examples are presented randomly.
-We thereby propose a hierarchy for physical reasoning that enables an agent to start with increasing complexity to facility training and evaluating agents to work in the real physical world.
+We thereby propose a hierarchy for physical reasoning that enables an agent to start with increasing complexity to facilitate training and evaluating agents to work in the real physical world.

 Our hierarchy consists three levels and fifteen capabilities: